-You’re invited to join a diverse group of 20+ thought leaders and 150+ participants from 20+ countries as we collectively reimagine our economy as a source of ecological harmony and equitable well-being throughout the world.
+You’re invited to join over 500 professionals, leaders, students, policymakers, and thought-leaders from over 40 countries who have already started a collective journey to reimagine our economy as a source of ecological harmony and equitable well-being throughout the world.

 In line with this objective, this course will explore the following questions:

 WHAT IF I AM UNABLE TO ATTEND THE LIVE SESSIONS?

 All course sessions will be recorded and emailed to you shortly after each session as well as posted in the Course Community.
 We recommend participation in as many live sessions as possible, as it will provide you with an opportunity to engage in the discussions, although live participation is not required, and some do take the course at their own pace.
 Regardless of the pace you chose or your time zone, the Course Community is designed to provide various opportunities for ongoing engagement with course facilitators and participants during and after the course.

 Capital Institute’s John Fullerton and our friends from Regen Designers explore the principles of Regenerative Economics and invite us to reimagine our economy as a source of ecological harmony and equitable well-being throughout the world.
 We will also be diving into what you can expect from the globally popular Introduction to Regenerative Economics Online Course.

 Please note: This course will be a prerequisite for future courses on Regenerative Finance, Regenerative Leadership, Organizational Design, Bioregional Development, Public Policy, Philanthropy, and more.